 - Lap-Band removal is required in fewer than 1 out of 10 patients

-At around 0.1%, lap band surgery has an extremely low mortality rate (death rate).
-The bad news is the alarming rate of lap band complications, which in one study was as high as 26%.
+At around 0.1%, LAP-BAND® surgery has an extremely low mortality rate (death rate).

 STUDY NOTE: “The need for revision decreased as the technique evolved, with 40% revision rate for proximal gastric enlargements in the first 10 years, reducing to 6.4% in the past 5 years.
 The revision group showed a similar weight loss to the overall group beyond 10 years.”